Frequently Asked Questions

 That said, we do try to keep one lighter style of beer available on tap at all times to keep all of our visitors happy.
 Even our lightest beers are (purposely) made with more flavour than most mass-produced beer however.

 How do you serve your beer?

 Our beer is kept in stainless steel Cornelius kegs (old soda kegs) that are popular with home brewers.
-The beer is served on Perlick taps and stout faucets in our basement bar where we typically have eight styles on tap at any given time.
-Tanks of CO2 and CO2/Nitrogen blend are used to dispense and carbonate the beer.
+In the basement bar the beer is served through an 8-tap Micromatic tower with six Vent-Matic faucets (now discontinued, but similar to Intertap faucets) and two stout faucets.
+A portable kegerator with two Perlick faucets is also used outdoors in the summer.
+Tanks of CO2 and nitrogen/CO2 blend are used to carbonate and dispense the beer.
 (More information)

 How long did it take you to build this brewery?
 How long will it take me?

 Approximately one year (on and off) was spent researching, designing, and building our Electric Brewery.
 The entire process was photographed from start to end.
 60-70% of the time was spent on research and design, 20% on the photographing, and then less than 10% on the actual building.
 Documenting the build process after the fact was considerably more time consuming than anticipated. ;)

 If someone had all of the parts laid out in front of them it would probably take them a week or two of working evenings to assemble a similar Electric Brewery based on our instructions.
 This assumes you build absolutely everything from scratch.